Leynse/xbeach-docs/docs/xbeach_manual.rst

 Groundwater flow in the swash and surf zone has been shown to be non-hydrostatic (e.g., :cite:`Li2000`; :cite:`Lee2007a`).
-In order to capture this, it may be necessary in certain cases to reject the Dupuit–Forchheimer assumption of hydrostatic groundwater pressure.
+In order to capture this, it may be necessary in certain cases to reject the Dupuit-Forchheimer assumption of hydrostatic groundwater pressure.

 In the non-hydrostatic approach, the groundwater head is not assumed to be constant in the vertical.
 Since XBeach is depth-averaged, the model